-Your communications and information technology systems are critical to the operation of your agency or enterprise.
+Your communications and incident management systems are critical to the operation of your agency or enterprise.
 You need reliable communications systems that support law enforcement, ﬁre & emergency services, and critical infrastructure industries during routine and emergency conditions.
 BGA has led the successful planning, procurement, and implementation of numerous complex systems.
 Our extensive experience, successful track record, and reputation as an independent consulting and engineering ﬁrm distinguish us with both clients and vendors.

 No matter what your communications and information technology needs may be, BGA’s multi-disciplined team can identify practical alternatives and implement a successful solution.
 We are Applied Program Managers – putting theory into practice.

 BGA was retained by the City of Fort Worth to provide a public safety wireless communications master plan for the City and surrounding region which resulted in P25 upgrade contract with the city’s technology vendor.